arthurfranca/apicache-plus/README.md

   debug:            false|true,     // if true, enables console output
   defaultDuration:  '1 hour',       // should be either a number (in ms) or a string, defaults to 1 hour
   enabled:          true|false,     // if false, turns off caching globally (useful on dev)
-  isBypassable:     true|false,     // if true, bypasses cache by requesting with Cache-Control: no-store header
+  isBypassable:     false|true,     // if true, bypasses cache by requesting with Cache-Control: no-store header
   redisClient:      client,         // if provided, uses the [node-redis](https://github.com/NodeRedis/node_redis) client instead of [memory-cache](https://github.com/ptarjan/node-cache)
   appendKey:        fn(req, res),   // appendKey takes the req/res objects and returns a custom value to extend the cache key
   headerBlacklist:  [],             // list of headers that should never be cached